9 Effective Ways to Prevent Yourself from Obsessing Over a Crush

 It’s very common to get super-excited over a crush or new person you’re seeing.
 This is all totally natural, and fun… in most cases.
 We tend to put new love interests on a pedestal and romanticize everything about them.
-It’s also just as easy to fall into a state of obsession with a new crush or person we are seeing and this isn’t so easy on the mental health or on the potential relationship, explains relationship expert, Britanny Burr.
-Here are some tips to help you avoid obsessing over a new love interest:
+The down side of this is the risk of falling into a state of obsession, wondering when you’ll see them next, overanalyzing every text, and imagining your wedding day after the first date.

+While these feelings are natural in certain cases, they can also spiral out of control and have a negative impact on your self-esteem and mental health, says relationship expert, Britanny Burr.
+Wondering how to keep your love interest to a healthy crush, rather than a “Fatal Attraction”-level infatuation?
+Keep reading.

 Note Their flaws